-Potential complications that may be discussed with you include reactions to anesthesia, bleeding and infection.
+Potential complications that may be discussed with you include reactions to anaesthesia, bleeding and infection.
 Although rare, an infection that does not subside with appropriate treatment may require temporary removal of the implant.
 Changes in nipple or breast sensation are uncommon and when they occur are usually temporary.

 When a breast augmentation implant is inserted, a scar capsule forms around it as part of the natural healing process.
 The capsule may sometimes tighten and compress the implant, causing the breast to feel firmer than normal.
 Capsular contracture can occur to varying degrees.
 If it is severe, it can cause discomfort or changes in the breast’s appearance.
 In such cases, more surgery may be needed to modify or remove the scar tissue, or perhaps remove or replace the implant.
-Dr. Reubin does everything possible to minimize the incidence of this particular problem.
+We do everything possible to minimize the incidence of this particular problem.

 Breast augmentation implants are not lifetime devices and cannot be expected to last forever.
 If a saline-filled implant breaks, the salt water content is harmlessly absorbed.
 A definite change in the size of the breast is clearly noticed.
 Rupture can occur as a result of trauma to the chest, but more commonly it occurs spontaneously with no apparent cause.
 Surgery will be required to replace the implant, if desired.
-As a patient of Dr. Reubin’s, after the initial few postoperative visits you will be followed annually.

-Mammographic examinations are performed regularly on women with breast implants.
+Mammo-graphic examinations are performed regularly on women with breast implants.
 There are several additional views that are required, however most breast imaging centres today are quite familiar with dealing with patients with implants.

 Long Term breast augmentation Results

 Except in the event of implant deflation requiring surgical replacement with a new implant, the results of your breast augmentation surgery will be long-lasting.
-However, gravity and the effects of aging will continue to affect the breasts and may alter their size, shape, and position.
+However, gravity and the effects of ageing will continue to affect the breasts and may alter their size, shape, and position.
 If, after a period of years, you become dissatisfied with the appearance of your breasts, you may choose to undergo a breast lift to restore their more youthful contour.

 FAQ’s Breast Augmentation & Implants